 Machine learning will finally bring the word ‘smart’ across our devices to bear.
 Devices such as phones, watches, and home appliances have had limited levels of ‘intelligence’, but 2017 will see them take another big leap in building reactive systems – that is, systems within the device that allow the device to react differently after learning.

-AI such as Siri or OK Google paved the way to making them truly ‘smart’ and we can certainly expect acute development in this regard in 2017.
+AI such as Siri or OK Google paved the way to make them truly ‘smart’ and we can certainly expect acute development in this regard in 2017.
 Systems like our home lighting will become better at conserving electricity as they adapt to how we live and spend time around the house.

-2016 saw some major advances for the cases of augmented reality (AR) and virtual reality (VR).
+2016 saw some major advances in the cases of augmented reality (AR) and virtual reality (VR).
 Oculus Rift was released to much fanfare and thousands and VR apps and copycats followed.
 We also saw the chaotic positivity that Pokémon Go brought to streets around the world.
 The AR game exploded with more than 100 million downloads and $10 million in daily revenue.
-It’s clear that the market will welcome whatever innovation AR and VR gifts it in 2017.
+It’s clear that the market will welcome whatever innovation AR and VR gifts in 2017.

 Security is an ever-present challenge for future technology trends to overcome.
 The proliferation and adoption rate of the IoT makes it a good target for cyber criminals.
 Developers are realizing this and working towards hard-line solutions.
 2017 will see IoT devices become agile, fluid and adaptive.
-Building stronger security into the devices at early stages of development will help.
+Building stronger security into the devices at the early stages of development will help.
 Multiple level security measures will become the order of the day and a lot of investment will go into protecting the integrity of the devices and their operating systems.

 Big data has been a marketing buzzword for the last five years.
 The idea behind it is that vast quantities of gathered data can be used to enhance, develop and shape the future of the way we live, work and interact – everything from planning new medical treatments to working out the execution of a marketing campaign.
 The challenge with big data is that its greatest strength – its quantitative and numerical foundation – is also a major weakness.
 It’s been criticized as being too far removed from the personal customer.
 In 2017, expect that to change.
-Marketers are realizing the value in personalized big data.
+Marketers are realizing the value of personalized big data.
 Future technology trends will see data in 2017 be more quantitative, visual and accessible than ever before.
 And that’s bound to allow marketers to use it more effectively to connect with their markets.